SIGTechnologies/.github/profile/README.md

 <img src="https://8647283.fs1.hubspotusercontent-na1.net/hubfs/8647283/Github_homepageV1.png">

-## Leverage an award-winning backtesting platform used by institutional investors!
+## Leverage an award-winning backtesting platform used by institutional investors
 Don't just take our word for it, see what the industry has to say!

 - [2023 - Best Trading Technology Provider](https://awards.hedgeweek.com/european-awards)